zli5t/ShellQDB/README.md

 `inq` (import quote): a directory of tools for importing quotes from various other formats.
 Look at the READMEs in the corresponding directories for usage.

+`utils` (utilities): a directory of miscellaneous tools; some filters and scripts for automating certain tasks are here.

+`html`: the web frontend.

 `quotes`: the default file for holding quotes.

+`config`: a list of paths for various files.
+The defaults are good enough.